 - Add text to your images – people often are drawn to an image, providing an opportunity to add relevant text or a call-to-action to drive better engagement.

 - Include images in your sitemaps – we recommend Rank Math SEO if you’re on WordPress.

-- Utilize responsive images – vector-based images and utilizing srcset to display multiple, optimized image sizes, will load images faster based on each device based on screen resolution.
+- Utilize responsive images – vector-based images and utilize srcset to display multiple, optimized image sizes, which will load images faster based on each device based on screen resolution.